Prime Hasse principles via Diophantine second moments: Acknowledgements

 \section{Acknowledgements}

 I thank Valeriya Kovaleva, Sarah Peluse, and Peter Sarnak for inspiring me to extend my thesis work on $x^3+y^3+z^3$ from integer values to prime values.
-I thank Manjul Bhargava, Tim Browning, Valeriya Kovaleva, Peter Sarnak, Katy Woo, and Liyang Yang for some nice conversations on closely related topics.
-Finally, I thank Simona Diaconu for sharing an early draft of her enlightening senior thesis, \cite{diaconu2019admissible}, several years ago.
+I thank Manjul Bhargava, Tim Browning, Valeriya Kovaleva, Peter Sarnak, Katy Woo, Shuntaro Yamagishi, and Liyang Yang for conversations on closely related topics.
+I thank Simona Diaconu for sharing an early draft of her enlightening senior thesis.
+I thank the editors and referees for providing helpful feedback, corrections, and suggestions.
+This work was partially supported by the European Union's Horizon~2020 research and innovation program under the Marie Sk\l{}odowska-Curie Grant Agreement No.~101034413.